ojalaquellueva/gnrs/geonames/README.md

 ### <a name="Notes"></a>Notes

 1. Adapted from http://forum.geonames.org/gforum/posts/list/15/926.page
-2. This version does not covert coordinates to geometry
+2. This version does not convert coordinates to geometry